Soft Swing-up: Benchmarking Model-Based Optimal Control for Rigid-Soft Underactuated Systems

 \subsection{Soft Cart-pole}

 The Soft Cart-Pole (Fig.~\ref{fig:graphical_abstract}d) consists of a rigid cart that translates along a single axis under the action of an external force $F(t) \in \mathbb{R}$, producing a displacement $d(t) \in \mathbb{R}$.
 A soft link is connected to the cart via a revolute joint with angle $\theta(t) \in \mathbb{R}$, subject to rotational damping $\beta_r$.
 The configuration vector is defined as $\bm{q} = ^{\top} \in \mathbb{R}^{n}$, where $\bm{q}_{\xi}$ denotes the configuration of the soft link, and $n = 11$.
 The swing-up task is achieved when the soft link reaches the upright and straight configuration, corresponding to $\theta = \pi$.
-The target equilibrium $\bar{\bm{q}}$ is defined with $d = 0$ and the associated static equilibrium of the soft link.
+The target equilibrium $\bar{\bm{q}}$ is defined at $d = 0$, corresponding to the static upright equilibrium of the soft link.
 Moreover, the input is subject to a box constraint with $F_{\max} = \SI{200}{\newton}$.

 Fig.~\ref{fig:soft_cartpole} illustrates the application of \ac{DC} (a–e), \ac{Box-IDDP} (f–j), and \ac{NMPC} (k–o) to the Soft Cart-pole.
 All methods produce optimal policies that successfully drive the system to perform the swing-up maneuver.